Crane1195/DIYB0XX/README.md

 https://discord.gg/6wcEaDU

-I among others wanted to try this layout out for myself before the product launches, so many including me have created a B0XX from raw materials, prefabricated cases, arcade hardware, and arduinos.
+I among others wanted to try this layout for before the product launches, so many including me have created a B0XX from raw materials, prefabricated cases, arcade hardware, and arduinos.

 I first created a B0XX using wood, which you can see the process of in the WoodB0XX folder, but did not like the feeling of its surface and its large size.